 - a useful free pocket card Noise: don't lose your hearing! with notes on good practice.
 It is available in English and twenty other languages.

-- Sound Advice and Sound Advice in the music and entertainment sectors - both sites providing specific advice to this industry
+- Sound Advice and Sound advice: Control of noise at work in music and entertainment - both sites providing specific advice to this industry

 - a tool which demonstrates the usefulness of and need for wearing hearing protection

 - Canada's Centre for Occupational Health and Safety has a very useful Fact Sheet on Hearing Protectors.